1: We're doomed!

-Morton cuts an unusual figure, an English literature scholar teaching in a Texas university who spends almost as much time in art galleries and performances as he does writing.
+Morton cuts an unusual figure, an English literature scholar teaching in a Texas university who spends almost as much time in art galleries as he does writing.
 He draws on Heidegger and pet cats, William Blake and garden centres, psychoanalysis and collaborations with artists and musicians such as Olafur Eliasson and Bjørk.

 Most environmental programmes start with a dramatic landscape or a plunge into the depths of the ocean.
 But we start in Tim’s driveway.
 If this climate crisis is a trauma, is there a way to reframe it?
 And what happens to our feelings when we do?
 ‘This is foetal-position time,’ he says, ‘but it’s on us: dolphins don’t have fingers to turn off the oil pipes.’
 Feeling guilty and powerless is not the answer: ‘How come we conned ourselves into thinking that being ecological means we can’t have any fun anymore?’

 With contributions from psychotherapist Caroline Hickman, journalist Amy Westervelt, and environmentalists George Monbiot and Hilton Kelley.

 A Reduced Listening production for BBC Radio 4.

 Anna Peaker - Realm of Perfume and Lights (Longform Editions)